 Computing concepts — This paper is worth 50% of the total GCSE.
 Students will be assessed on fundamentals of data representation, computer systems, software classifications, systems architecture, computer networks, cyber security, relational databases and structured query language and ethical, legal and environmental impacts of digital technology.

 The course has been designed to form a qualification that provides knowledge and understanding of Computer Science.
 This qualification is ideal for students who want a specific background in computing that will allow them to progress to higher education in a computer science related degree.
-In the relaxed but mature atmosphere students will be taught the concepts of programming in various ways, through teacher-led activities, self-study and using their own experiences to master concepts they find difficult.
+In a relaxed but mature atmosphere, students will be taught the concepts of programming in various ways, through teacher-led activities, self-study and using their own experiences to master concepts they find difficult.

 Students gaining this qualification in computing will have access to a range of career and further education opportunities.
 They will learn to use a variety of skills throughout the course including collecting, analysing and interpreting data, designing, testing, implementing and evaluating programming solutions.
 These skills are in great demand and are highly recognised and valued by employers and colleges.
 As a computing student you will develop the skills that employers are looking for.